 Strongly coupled systems pose a distinct problem for theoretical physics.
-If a fixed point at strong coupling exists, then definitive progress can be made, including in
+If a fixed point at strong coupling exists, then definitive progress can be made, including in the classic problem of high-temperature superconductivity.
+This research project will devise a method for constructing a fixed point at strong coupling for strongly correlated electron matter.

-Renée Trilling, Associate Professor, English, Ecce Corpus: Beholding the Body in Anglo-Saxon England
+RENÉE TRILLING, associate professor, English, Ecce Corpus: Beholding the Body in Anglo-Saxon England